bangerang/swift-atoms/README.md

 ## Debugging

 Atoms provides built-in debugging support to help you track state changes.
-Use the `enableAtomLogging` method on a `View` or directly through the `AtomStore` to enable logging.
+Use the `enableAtomLogging` method on a `View`.

 ```swift
 Text("Hello, World!")
     .enableAtomLogging()
 ```
+Or directly through the `AtomStore`.
 ```swift
 AtomStore.shared.enableAtomLogging(debugScope: .include([counterAtom]))
 ```